massacresIV/PF1EE/docs/srd/classes/core/fighter/fighter.md

 Upon reaching 4th level, and every four levels thereafter (8th, 12th, and so on), a fighter can choose to learn a new bonus feat in place of a bonus feat he has already learned.
 In effect, the fighter loses the bonus feat in exchange for the new one.
 The old feat cannot be one that was used as a prerequisite for another feat, prestige class, or other ability.
 A fighter can only change one feat at any given level and must choose whether or not to swap the feat at the time he gains a new bonus feat for the level.

 ## Bravery (Ex)
-Starting at 2nd level, a fighter gains a +1 bonus on Will saves against fear.
+At 2nd level, a fighter gains a +1 bonus on Will saves against fear.
 This bonus increases by +1 for every four levels beyond 2nd.

 ## Armor Training (Ex)
-Starting at 3rd level, a fighter learns to be more maneuverable and resilient while wearing armor.
+At 3rd level, a fighter learns to be more maneuverable and resilient while wearing armor.
 Whenever he is wearing armor, he reduces the armor check penalty by 1 (to a minimum of 0) and increases the armor bonus granted by his armor by 1.
 Every four levels thereafter (7th, 11th, and 15th), these bonuses increase by +1 each time, to a maximum –4 reduction of the armor check penalty and a +4 increase to the armor bonus granted by his armor.

 **Advanced Armor Training:** Beginning at 7th level, instead of increasing the benefits provided by armor training (reducing his armor’s check penalty by 1 and increasing its armor bonus by 1), a fighter can choose an advanced armor training option (see Advanced Armor Training below).

 :::info[Changes]
 Now increases the armor bonus of worn armor instead of its max Dexterity bonus and no longer affects movement speed.
 :::

+## Weapon Training (Ex)
+At 5th level, a fighter can select one group of weapons, as noted below.
+Whenever he attacks with a weapon from this group, he gains a +1 bonus on attack and damage rolls.

+Every four levels thereafter (9th, 13th, and 17th), a fighter becomes further trained in another group of weapons.
+He gains a +1 bonus on attack and damage rolls when using a weapon from this group.
+In addition, the bonuses granted by previous weapon groups increase by +1 each.
+For example, when a fighter reaches 9th level, he receives a +1 bonus on attack and damage rolls with one weapon group and a +2 bonus on attack and damage rolls with the weapon group selected at 5th level.
+Bonuses granted from overlapping groups do not stack.
+Take the highest bonus granted for a weapon if it resides in two or more groups.

+A fighter also adds this bonus to any combat maneuver checks made with weapons from this group.
+This bonus also applies to the fighter's Combat Maneuver Defense when defending against disarm and sunder attempts made against weapons from this group.

+**Advanced Weapon Training:** Beginning at 9th level, instead of selecting an additional fighter weapon group, a fighter can choose an advanced weapon training option (see Advanced Weapon Training below) for one fighter weapon group that he previously selected with the weapon training class feature.

+## Armor Mastery (Ex)
+At 19th level, a fighter gains DR 5/— whenever he is wearing armor or using a shield.

+## Weapon Mastery (Ex)
+At 20th level, a fighter chooses one weapon, such as the longsword, greataxe, or longbow.
+Any attacks made with that weapon automatically confirm all critical threats and have their damage multiplier increased by 1 (×2 becomes ×3, for example).
+In addition, he cannot be disarmed while wielding a weapon of this type.